Ernst Lohrmann

 Ernst Bernhard Lohrmann (30 June 1803 — 17 June 1870) was a German-Finnish architect born and educated in Germany but practising mainly in the Grand Duchy of Finland, where he is known especially as a designer of public buildings and more than 20 churches, many in the late Empire and Gothic Revival styles.

 Lohrmann also held the position of Intendant of the National Board of Public Building, following the death in 1840 of his predecessor and compatriot Carl Ludvig Engel.
 In that role, Lohrmann is credited with considerably developing and systematising the Board's operations, as well as seeing through to completion many of Engel's unfinished designs.

+Biography

+Education and early career

+Lohrmann came from a landowning family and studied at the Bauakademie in Berlin, the leading architecture academy of the time.
+He graduated as a surveyor in 1827 and as an architect in 1836, which qualified him as an inspector of civil engineering.
+Before coming to Finland, he led an extensive new construction program for the Berlin Hospital Administration.
+His surviving works in Berlin include the main building of the Veterinary School (1840) on Luisenstrasse, a representative example of the so-called Schinkelian Classicist school of architecture.

+He married Caroline Julie Stagge around 1838.